 Here is the package you should purchase if you qualify:

-The Hearing for a No-Fault Divorce in Maryland
+The Hearing for a Maryland Mutual Consent Divorce

-At the hearing for Absolute Divorce, you will need a corroborative witness.
+At the hearing for Absolute Divorce, you will no longer need a corroborative witness.
+While a witness is no longer required to testify at a divorce hearing in Maryland, you will still need to testify as to the circumstances of your case.
+Having a witness with knowledge of your case may still be useful, but is optional.
 This is a person who testifies for you and supports your version of the facts.
 The witness gives his/her testimony based on the facts he/she saw or heard.
 We provide you with detailed instructions so you can represent yourself in the divorce hearing.

 If you file for A “Mutual Consent” Divorce, both parties will have to attend and participate in the hearing.